cookiecutter-openedx/cookiecutter-openedx-devops/{{cookiecutter.github_repo_name}}/README.rst

 V. Manage your new Kubernetes cluster
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Installs three of the most popular web applications:
+Installs four of the most popular web applications:

+- `k9s <https://k9scli.io/>`_, preinstalled in the optional EC2 Bastion server.
+K9s is an amazing retro styled, ascii-based UI for viewing and monitoring all aspects of your Kubernetes cluster.
+It looks and runs great from any ssh-connected terminal window.
 - `Kubernetes Dashboard <https://kubernetes.io/docs/tasks/access-application-cluster/web-ui-dashboard/>`_ at https://dashboard.{{ cookiecutter.global_admin_subdomain }}.{{ cookiecutter.global_root_domain }}.
 Written by the same team that maintain Kubernetes, Kubernetes Dashboard provides an elegant web UI for monitoring and administering your kubernetes cluster.
 - `Kubeapps <https://kubeapps.dev/>`_ at https://kubeapps.{{ cookiecutter.global_admin_subdomain }}.{{ cookiecutter.global_root_domain }}.
 Maintained by VMWare Bitnami, Kubeapps is the easiest way to install popular open source software packages from MySQL and MongoDB to Wordpress and Drupal.
 - `Grafana <https://grafana.com/>`_ at https://grafana.{{ cookiecutter.global_admin_subdomain }}.{{ cookiecutter.global_root_domain }}/login.
 Provides an elegant web UI to view time series data gathered by prometheus and metrics-server.